R-Cole/Tic-Tac-Chat--React-Native/README.md

-# REACT NATIVE Project
+# Tic-Tac-Chat

-My loose ideas going into this week were to work with things I hadn't worked with as much.
-The areas I was thinking about delving into were games, graphics, animation, sound manipulation, neural networks, and data exchange via users.
+My loose ideas going into this project were to work with things I hadn't worked with as much.
+The areas I was thinking about delving into were games, graphics, animation, sound manipulation, neural networks, and data exchange via anonymous users.

 Early on I found a chat tutorial that involved using the react native gifted chat library utilizing the firebase real-time database system.